 Differential prepayment behavior of Black and Hispanic borrowers has significant implications for the pricing of mortgages.
 We focus on three aspects.
 First, lower prepayments mean that loans to Black and Hispanic white borrowers are more valuable to lenders and investors.
-Second, as a result, equilibrium interest rates paid by Black and Hispanic white borrowers should be lower at origination than rates paid by otherwise identical non-Hispanic white borrowers.
-Third, lower prepayment rates mean that the cost of default could be higher for Black and Hispanic white borrowers even when the hazard of default is the same as it is for comparable non-Hispanic white borrowers.
+Second, as a result, equilibrium interest rates paid by Black and Hispanic white borrowers should be lower at origination than rates paid by otherwise identical non-Hispanic white borrowers, conditional on the GSEs and FHA's pricing of default insurance.
+Third, lower prepayment rates mean that the GSEs and FHA's cost of providing default insurance could be higher for Black and Hispanic white borrowers even when the hazard of default is the same as it is for comparable non-Hispanic white borrowers.